. Dedicated to exploring Oregon, Sharing outdoor tips & tricks, Finding quality outdoor equipment.

 June 27th relaxing little river trip.

-ow I ended up on the couch with frozen peas strapped to my knee."
+Or titled "How I ended up on the couch with frozen peas strapped to my knee."

 Starting out Sadie thinks that she wants to stowaway in mom's day back.